Attendance

 This can be done through direct contact with a member of staff, a telephone call, or a letter.
 If we do not receive this notification, the child’s absence will be marked as unauthorised.This will need to be done for each day that the child is absent from school.

+Any absences that are not reported before 9.15am will be marked as unauthorised unless there are exceptional circumstances.
 Any illness or absence that is not reported to the office will be unauthorised.

 The Importance of Punctuality